AdobeDocs/commerce-admin-developer/src/pages/pattern-library/staging-patterns/module.md

 ---
-group: admin-pattern-library
-title: Scheduled Changes Module
+title: Scheduled Changes Module | Commerce Admin Development
-ee_only: true
+description:
+edition: ee
 ---

+# Scheduled changes module

 For all stage-able entities, a Scheduled Changes [Module](https://glossary.magento.com/module) appears on the top of each entity’s page.
 An entity’s module provides a quick summary of scheduled updates, as well as controls to view, edit and preview individual updates.

 ## When to Use / When Not to Use